ucdavisdatalab/workshop_research_computing/chapters/installing-software/03_ucdavis-hpc-modules.md

-# UC Davis HPC Modules
+# Appendix: UC Davis HPC Modules

 :::{important}
 This section is specific to UC Davis HPC clusters.
 While some other servers and